-This management's discussion and analysis ("MD&A") should be read in conjunction with Copper Fox Metals Inc.'s (the "Company" or "Copper Fox") unaudited interim consolidated financial statements for the three months ended January 31, 2016 and the related notes thereto and the audited consolidated financial statements for the year ended October 31, 2015 and the related notes thereto.
+This management's discussion and analysis ("MD&A") should be read in conjunction with Copper Fox Metals Inc.'s (the "Company" or "Copper Fox") unaudited interim condensed consolidated financial statements for the three and nine months ended July 31, 2016 and the related notes as well as the audited consolidated financial statements for the year ended October 31, 2015 and the related notes thereto.

-All of the Company's material subsidiaries are wholly owned except for Carmax Mining Corp. ("Carmax") (TSX-V: CXM), of which the Company owns 65.4% of the outstanding common shares as at January 31, 2016.
+All of the Company's material subsidiaries are wholly owned except for Carmax Mining Corp. ("Carmax") (TSX-V: CXM), of which the Company owns 65.4% of the outstanding common shares as at July 31, 2016.
 The consolidated financial statements include 100% of the assets and liabilities related to Carmax and include a non-ownership interest representing 34.6% of Carmax's assets and liabilities not owned by the Company.
 Accounting policies are applied consistently throughout all consolidated entities.